mnatter/landrush/README.md

 Please refer to [/doc/proxy-mobile](/doc/proxy-mobile) for instructions.

+### Compatibility with other Linux guest distros

+Some Linux distros such as [CoreOS](http://coreos.com) use iptables but do not support ```hostname -I```  detection of IP addresses.
+You can configure Landrush for compatibility with CoreOS in such cases by configuring the 'vm.guest' property in your Vagrantfile to "coreos", for instance:

+    Vagrant.configure(2) do |config|
+      ...
+      config.vm.guest = "coreos"
+      config.landrush.enabled = true
+      ...
+    end

 ### Additional CLI commands

 Check out `vagrant landrush` for additional commands to monitor the DNS server daemon.